 Ingestion

-The Ingestion Gateway is the entry point for all event data flowing into Datafly Signal.
-It is a Go service (port 8080) that receives events from multiple sources, validates authentication, enriches the payload with identity data, and publishes each event to the Kafka raw-events topic for downstream processing.
+Datafly Signal’s ingestion layer is the entry point for all event data.
+It receives events from multiple sources, validates authentication, enriches the payload with identity data, and hands each event onward for processing.

 How It Works